 The benefits seen by those who have adopted advanced asset management solutions

-Stuart Sumner is Editorial Director of Incisive Media's technology-focused titles: Computing and Delta.
+Stuart Sumner is Editorial Director of The Channel Company's technology-focused titles: Computing and Delta.
 He oversees all content across print, web, tablet editions, rich media and events - including the IT Leaders' Dining Club and Computing Summits.
 During Stuart's tenure Computing has transformed from a print-reliant business to a bleeding edge multi-channel brand with an industry-leading events portfolio.
 Previously he spent 10 years as a programme manager in the IT industry, working for companies such as the BBC, COLT, Nortel Networks and Equant.
 As a journalist he has also worked for Time Out and IPC Media.
 He is a regular technology pundit and contributor to the BBC News Channel, as well as a published author.

 Andrew is an enterprise technology writer, editor, publisher, strategist and consultant; illuminating digital transformation in the connected world and educating businesses on the opportunities and challenges presented by cloud and edge computing, the Internet of Things, automation, AI, and Big Data.
 He is a former Editor and Publisher of Internet of Business and now oversees Incisive Works’ enterprise technology thought-leadership content creation, including multimedia digital experiences, whitepapers, webinars, videos, and podcasts.